PepijnMC/ElevationDragRuler/README.md

 - <a href="https://github.com/manuelVo/foundryvtt-drag-ruler" target="_blank">Drag Ruler</a> module by Manuel Vögele
 - <a href="https://github.com/manuelVo/foundryvtt-terrain-ruler" target="_blank">Terrain Ruler</a> module by Manuel Vögele
 - <a href="https://github.com/ironmonk88/enhanced-terrain-layer" target="_blank">Enhanced Terrain Layer</a> module by IronMonk
+## Difficult Terrain
+In Dnd5e difficult terrain does not stack and so this module does not increase movement cost when multiple terrains overlap.
+An exception to this is water terrain, because it is not technically considered difficult terrain, and can thus stack with actual difficult terrain.
+This module calculates these increases according to Dnd5e rules.

 ## Movement Options
 A creature's movement option is picked when you first start dragging it.
 It can not change to a different movement option dynamically, as that goes beyond what a speedcontroller for Drag Ruler can do.
 This is most noticeable with water, as entering it from land will not automatically switch to your swimming speed.
 So make sure to stop and start when entering or leaving water for the best experience.